On semi-ampleness of the moduli part: Preliminaries

 Given a generalised pair $(X, B,\bM.)$ and a contraction $f\colon X \rightarrow Z$ such that $(X, B,\bM.)$ is generalised log canonical above the generic point of $Z$ we say that $(X/Z, B,\bM.)$ is a {\bf generalised GLC pair}.
 If a generalised GLC pair satisfies the conditions of Definition \ref{d_property*} for a generalised pair, mutatis mutandis, we will say that $(X/Z, B,\bM.)$ satisfies {\bf generalised Property $(*)$}.

 \begin{lemma} Let $f\colon (X, B, \bM.)\rightarrow Z$ be a generalised GLC contraction which satisfies generalised Property $(*)$ and let $(Z, \Sigma_Z)$ be the associated log smooth pair.
 Let $W$ a generalised log canonical centre of $(X, B, \bM.)$.
-Then $f(W)$ is a log canonical centre of $(Z, \Sigma_Z)$. \end{lemma} \begin{proof} Follows directly from the definition of generalised Property $(*)$. \end{proof}
+Then $f(W)$ is a log canonical centre of $(Z, \Sigma_Z)$. \end{lemma} \begin{proof} Follows directly from the definition of generalised Property $(*)$. \end{proof} We recall that given a generalised pair $(X, B, \bM.)$ that $X$ itself is a log canonical centre.

 \begin{lemma} Let $f \colon (X,B) \rar Z$ be a GLC contraction where $B \geq 0$.
 Assume that $(X,B)$ is log canonical and that every log canonical centre of $(X,B)$ dominates $Z$.
 Then, if a general fibre of $f$ has a good minimal model, then $(X,B)$ has a good minimal model over $Z$. \end{lemma}